Henil28P/Selenium-Software-Testing/README.md

 2. geckodriver - owned by Mozilla and written in Rust (Mozilla's open-source programming language).
 3. EdgeDriver - maintained by Microsoft and written in C# and supports all language bindings.
 4. SafariDriver - maintained by web developer experience team at Apple.
 It is built with WebKit (an open-source web browser and application engine).

+# Selenium Grid

+- It's a proxy server to run tests against remote browser instances
+- It distributes the load of testing across several servers
+- It allows for multiple configurations of test to be run across different browsers, platforms and devices - all at the same time.

+2 main components to the grid:

+1. Hub - central server for the grid.
+It is the point where tests are executed.

+- The hub is launched on a single machine and connects to 1 or more nodes that are registered to it.
+There can only be 1 hub in a grid instance (can be a Windows, macOS, or Linux platform).

+2. Node - servers that are registered to a hub.
+Nodes receive test scripts from the hub and run them.

+- Nodes don't have to be the same platform as the hub and can be a mix and match of different platforms.
+Nodes have different Selenium instances installed on them as well as the browsers that will be used for testing.
+There are usually many nodes registered to 1 hub in a grid instance.

+Hub and Node Relationship:

+- Once a test is executed on the hub, the hub searches through its list of registered servers one-by-one trying to find an available node matching the criteria provided.
+- If a match node is found, the hub sends test scripts to that node.

+Selenium Grid Benefits:

+- Smart routing between hub and nodes
+- Allows multiple tests to be run concurrently
+- Managed multiple connections

+The grid requires set up and maintenance of the hub and nodes.